jonatasfernandespimenta/GlyphEngine/README.md

 > A powerful, reusable Python engine for creating top-down games in the terminal

-TermForge is a modular game engine designed specifically for building ASCII/terminal-based games with a focus on top-down perspective gameplay.
-It provides core systems for game loop management, map handling, player mechanics, UI interactions, and procedural generation.
+GlyphEngine is a modular game engine designed specifically for building ASCII/terminal-based games with a focus on top-down perspective gameplay.
+It provides core systems for game loop management, map handling, player mechanics, UI interactions, procedural generation, and advanced UI components including selectable menus and grid editors.

 ---